 Can I get tissue for a project?

 Unless absolutely necessary for the scientific purpose proposed, no tissue will be given out directly from the bank.
-All extractions will be performed by the biorepository core at CHOP and all cell lines will be generated by the CBTTC Cell Line Engineer.
+All extractions will be performed by the biorepository core at CHOP and all cell lines will be generated by the CBTTC Cell Line Team.

 How is DNA/RNA extracted?